Understanding Window Tint Glue Removal

 • Always wear gloves to protect your hands from harsh chemicals.

-• Consider wearing safety goggles to protect your eyes as well
+• Consider wearing safety goggles with indirect ventilation to protect your eyes as well

 • Clean the window surface with a microfiber cloth before you begin to remove any dirt or debris